Dr. Pratim Sengupta

 Pratim is a Professor of Learning Sciences and STEM Education at the University of Calgary's Werklund School of Education.
 Until Oct 2019, he also held the Research Chair of STEM education.
 He co-directs the Mind, Matter & Media Lab along with Dr. Marie Claire Shanahan.

 Current research projects are largely collaborative with Dr. Marie-Claire Shanahan and graduate student members of the Mind, Matter & Media Lab.
-A big focus of this work is Public Computing.
+A central focus of this work is Public Computing.
+Our goal is to make public and open the "inner sanctum" of technological worlds, in ways that center voices and experiences from the margins of discipline and society.
 Computing environments that we have developed have been installed at the Museum of Modern Art - New York (Cullman Research Center), and Telus SPARK (Calgary), Studio Bell - Canada's National Music Center (Calgary), and the Banff Center for Arts and Creativity (Banff).

 Notable Awards / Recognitions

-- Fellow of the International Society for Design and Development in Education (ISDDE.org)
+Fellow of the International Society for Design and Development in Education (ISDDE.org), inducted in 2019